 - Collaborate with other early childhood staff members within the school building.

 - Discuss curriculum options and specific interventions to address skill deficits with the district curriculum coordinator, instructional coach or the Multi-Tier System of Supports (MTSS) team.

 - If a student shows little or no gains despite targeted interventions implemented with fidelity over time, refer to building Student Improvement Team (SIT).

 Why do users in Kansas have access to a 72 month ASQ-3 questionnaire when users in other states do not?

-This data is not a gatekeeping tool.
-All children who are five years old before the cutoff date (September 1) have a legal right to attend Kindergarten (KS 72-1107(c)).
 Each district has policies and procedures in place for determining tiered interventions and referral to special education.
 Teachers and teams should continue to follow those processes for all students.
 ASQ results are one piece of information that may be included in the data collected for a special education evaluation but, by itself, is not enough to move forward with an evaluation.

 Can administrators print a screening that comes from Family Access before rejecting it?

 No. Program Administrators must accept a screening submitted through Family Access in order to print it.
 Program Administrators can review the number of questions that were answered, but cannot see actual data before accepting or rejecting the screening.